Cirque du Soleil Performer

 How long does it take you to get into full costume and makeup?

-Asked by Marni about 12 years ago
+Asked by Marni over 12 years ago

 It took me 2 hours in the beginning.
 After quite a few months of doing the same makeup day after day I got it down to a comfortable 35 minutes.
 If I really need to I can do it in 22 minutes, but it's definitely cutting a few corners.
 I've seen an acrobat (who will go unnamed) do his in 15 minutes when he was really late, but you'd not want to get caught by the director looking like that.
 For photoshoots or media appearances they'll have the head makeup artist do alot on us and it can take several hours.